Raymond Damadian: Fonar Corporation

-Creationism
+Religious views

-Damadian was a life long Christian.
-In the February 4, 2014 Bill Nye–Ken Ham debate, Damadian was one of the scientists who recorded themselves on video professing a belief in young Earth creationism for Answers in Genesis president Ken Ham to cite.
+Damadian was a lifelong Christian.
+In the February 4, 2014, Bill Nye–Ken Ham debate, Damadian was one of the scientists who recorded themselves on video professing a belief in young Earth creationism for Answers in Genesis president Ken Ham to cite.

 Death

-Damadian died on August 3, 2022 at the age of 86 from cardiac arrest.
+Damadian died on August 3, 2022, at the age of 86 from cardiac arrest.

 Awards and honors

 Damadian received a National Medal of Technology in 1988 and was inducted into the National Inventors Hall of Fame in 1989.
 His original MRI full-body scanner was given to the Smithsonian Institution in the 1980s and is now on loan and on display at the National Inventors Hall of Fame in Ohio.
-In 2001, the Lemelson-MIT Prize Program bestowed its $100,000 Lifetime Achievement Award on Damadian as "the man who invented the MRI scanner."
+In 2001, the Lemelson–MIT Prize Program bestowed its $100,000 Lifetime Achievement Award on Damadian as "the man who invented the MRI scanner."

 The Franklin Institute in Philadelphia gave its recognition of Damadian's work on MRI with the Bower Award in Business Leadership.
 He was named the Knights of Vartan 2003 "Man of the Year."
 In September 2003, he was honored with the Innovation Award in Bioscience from The Economist.